DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Property: `public System.Byte AlphaThreshold { get; set; }`

-Gets and sets a value indicating the threshold of alpha values at [`IconEntry.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-)s below [`BitDepth.Depth32BitsPerPixel`](#field-bitdepthdepth32bitsperpixel--0).
+Gets and sets a value indicating the threshold of alpha values at [`IconEntry.BitDepth`](#property-public-uiconediticonbitdepth-bitdepth--get-)s below [`IconBitDepth.Depth32BitsPerPixel`](#field-iconbitdepthdepth32bitsperpixel--0).
 Alpha values less than this value will be fully transparent; alpha values greater than or equal to this value will be fully opaque.

 --------------------------------------------------
 ## Field: `public static readonly System.Windows.DependencyProperty HotspotXProperty`